-Water quality the data water quality monitoring by Pollution Control Department in 2007.
-The 48 major rivers, 1 distributary and 4 lakes (kwan Phayao, Bung Bora-phet, Nong Han and Songkhla Lake) were monitored by 368 stations indicated that the standard water quality together with water quality index of surface runoff in Thailand showing 19% are in good quality, 35% in moderate quality, 44% in poor condition and 2% in worst condition
+Water quality monitoring data by Pollution Control Department in 2007.
+The 48 major rivers, 1 distributary and 4 lakes (kwan Phayao, Bung Bora-phet, Nong Han and Songkhla Lake) were monitored by 368 stations indicated that the standard water quality together with water quality index of surface runoff in Thailand showing 19% are in good quality, 35% in moderate quality, 44% in poor condition and 2% in worst condition.